Public display of affection: Impact of religion

+In many regions of the world, religion drives the cultural view on PDA and this sometimes culminates into proscription based on religious rules.
+Examples of such are sharia law, Catholic and Evangelical virginity pledges, Anabaptist plain people, Methodist outward holiness, Quaker testimony of simplicity, Latter-day Saint Law of chastity and Judaic Tzniut.
+The conservative Islamic schools of thought, especially Salafism-oriented ones, forbid public displays of affection.

 Adolescent

-It is well recognized that relationships outside the family become increasingly important during adolescence.
+Relationships outside the family become increasingly important during adolescence.
 Although several studies of basic social processes have been conducted by sociologists, much of the research and theorizing about adolescent relationships has been carried out by developmental psychologists.
 Much more research has been done in the area of specific adolescent behaviors, which has shown that these behaviors are predicted well by relationship variables to include the display of affection.

 Affection or intimacy references a pattern of conduct within relationships that includes subjective assessments of attachment.
 This pattern of conduct is a part of a larger constellation of factors that contributes to an adolescent's development of a non-parental relationship.
-A number of sociologists have explored the more general terrain of gender relations, although several of the key studies focus on preadolescence and early adolescence.
-Their work is important in highlighting the degree to which features of these early relations, and even intense personal feelings such as being in love, are socially constructed.
-Adolescents' conceptions about and conduct within these relationships are heavily influenced by interaction and communication with other girls or other boys.
+Sociologists have explored the more general terrain of gender relations, although several of the key studies focus on preadolescence and early adolescence.
+Their work highlights the degree to which features of these early relations, and even intense personal feelings such as being in love, are socially constructed.
+Adolescents' conceptions about and conduct within these relationships are heavily influenced by interaction and communication with others.
 Specific rules emerge (e.g., one should always be in love, it is wrong to date more than one person) and gossip or other social sanctions serve as important sources of informal social control around these rules.

 Research moves into the early adolescent period when youths are old enough to say they are going steady and is useful in actually characterizing the nature of these relationships.
 These liaisons are described as highly superficial and based on unrealistic idealised expectations.
 Furthermore, the desire of adolescents to put on a good "front" inhibits the development of intimacy.
 Going steady is a limiting factor on the adolescent social ritual.